sandbender/kragle_docs/Full_Example_API.md

 _NB: Most example "output", as is the case above, will be elided for clarity and/or for the sake of omitting data irrelevant to the examples._

-We see that there is a 'Last Post on Delicious tagged...'
+We see that there is a 'Delicious - Last Post tagged...'
 Block which we can use to retrieve the Delicious posts we're interested in working with, but there are no available HipChat Blocks.
 So in the next section, we'll show an example of creating a custom Block (along with an associated Type) which we can then use to "talk" to the HipChat service from our Stack.

 ### Custom Blocks - creating the "HipChat - Send Message to Room" Block